Sąd rejonowy

+The regional court (Polish: sąd rejonowy) is a type of a ordinary court in the judiciary system of Poland, that deals with a wide range of cases related to the scope of civil, criminal, family and guardianship, labour and social security and economic law.
+Since March 1, 2006, there have been 315 regional courts in Poland.

 Court's jurisdiction

 It is the court of first instance for all contravention charges, the majority of misdemeanor indictments and low-value lawsuits, with its verdicts normally subject to appeal to a sąd okręgowy (a circuit court) covering the area in which the sąd rejonowy court is located.